littleosbook/aenix/doc/book/paging.md

 If the user mode process is larger than 3GB, some pages will need to be swapped out by the kernel.
-Swapping pages will not be part of this book.

-### Is placing the kernel at `0xC000000` hard?
-No, but it does require some thought.
-This is once again a linking problem.
-When the linker resolves all absolute references in the kernel, it will assume that our kernel is loaded at physical memory location `0x00100000`, not `0x00000000`, since we tell it so in our linker script (see chapter ????????).
+Swapping pages will not be part of this book. extern extern### Is placing the kernel at `0xC000000` hard? externNo, but it does require some thought.
+This is once again a linking problem. externWhen the linker resolves all absolute references in the kernel, it will assume that our kernel is loaded at physical memory location `0x00100000`, not `0x00000000`, since we tell it so in our linker script (see the section on [linking the kernel](#linking-the-kernel).
 However, we want the jumps to be resolved to `0xC0100000` as base, since otherwise a kernel jump will jump straight into the user mode process code (remember that the user mode process is loaded at virtual memory `0x00000000` and up).

 But, we can't simply tell the linker to assume that the kernel starts (is loaded) at `0xC01000000`, since we want it to be placed at 1 MB.
 The reason for